-- controller\type (str) The value of controller\type type used in the optimization corresponding to the learner learner archive, e.g. 'gaussian\process', 'neural\net', or 'differential\evolution'.
-If set to None then controller\type will be determined automatically.
+- controller\type (NoneType) This argument is now deprecated and has no effect.
+Do not provide a value for controller\type; it will be removed in a future version of M-LOOP.
+If set to anything other than None, a warning will be issued.
 Default None. - show\plots (bool) Determine whether to run plt.show() at the end or not.
 For debugging.
 Default True. - max\parameters\per\plot (Optional [int]) The maximum number of parameters to include in plots that display the values of parameters.
 If the number of parameters is larger than parameters\per\plot, then the parameters will be divided into groups and each group will be plotted in its own figure.
 If set to None, then all parameters will be included in the same plot regardless of how many there are.
 If a value for max\parameters\per\plot is included in controller\visualization\kwargs, then the value in that dictionary will override this setting.
 The same applies to learner\visualization\kwargs.
-Default None.

-- controller\visualization\kwargs (dict) Keyword arguments to pass to the controller visualizer's create\visualizations() method.
+Default None. - controller\visualization\kwargs (dict) Keyword arguments to pass to the controller visualizer's create\visualizations() method.
 If set to None, no additional keyword arguments will be passed.
 Default None. - learner\visualization\kwargs (dict) Keyword arguments to pass to the learner visualizer's create\visualizations() method.
 If set to None, no additional keyword arguments will be passed.
 Default None. - learner\visualizer\init\kwargs (dict) Keyword arguments to pass to the learner visualizer's \\init\\() method.
 If set to None, no additional keyword arguments will be passed.
 Default None.